Xian-Wei/zhuxw/posts/airdrops.md

 We're talking about rewards ranging from two to six figures just for using a mouse and a keyboard.

-Yes, it's absurd.
+Yes, it sounds absurd.

 ## How do airdrops work ?

-In essence, projects distribute money to users who click and interact with their apps using various secret criteria like interacting with a specific feature or have a certain amount of interactions.
+In essence, projects distribute money to users who interact with their apps based on various secret criteria, such as interacting with a specific feature or have a certain amount of interactions.

 If a user doesn't meet these criteria, they won't be eligible for the rewards,